Information for Graduate Students

 The Heller School for Social Policy and Management

-The fall semester will begin on Wednesday, Aug.
-26 (a week earlier than usual).
-Classes will conclude by Thursday, Dec.
-3. Following an extended Thanksgiving break (from Monday, Nov.
+Following an extended Thanksgiving break (from Monday, Nov.
 23 through Friday, Nov.
 27), all coursework — including the last week of instruction, study days and final exams — will be conducted remotely.
 By eliminating the post-Thanksgiving return to campus, this redesigned calendar will help reduce the risk of an on-campus coronavirus outbreak.
-Within the common calendar, each graduate school will organize its own course calendar to provide the best academic content to students.
+Classes will conclude by Thursday, Dec.
+3. Within the common calendar, each graduate school will organize its own course calendar to provide the best academic content to students.

 Academic Calendar Frequently Asked Questions (FAQs)